scalatra/scalatra-website/guides/databinders.md

 the `name` property is a non-empty `String` with at least 3 characters, and then, in this case, save the Todo object.

+Note that in this code, the incoming params are not automatically pushed onto a new instance of the Todo case class.
+This is because Scalatra users habitually use wildly varying approaches to persistence frameworks and have very different needs from data validation.
+What the `CreateTodoCommand` object gives you instead, is a way to componentize and re-use the same Command object across any part of your application which requires the creation of a Todo, and easily apply validation conditions based on incoming parameters.

-However, since databinder commands in Scalatra have nothing to do with your chosen persistence library, the concepts of databinding and validation are completely de-coupled from the concept of persistence.
+Since databinder commands in Scalatra have nothing to do with your chosen persistence library, the concepts of databinding and validation are completely de-coupled from the concept of persistence.
 You _might_ want to have the `execute` method of a command trigger a persistence function; just as easily,